-A Primer on California Marine HARMFUL ALGAL BLOOMS

-Common questions and answers for stakeholders, decision makers, coastal managers, and the education community

 A Primer on California HARMFUL ALGAL BLOOMS

 Table of Contents

-What is a Harmful Algal Bloom (HAB)2
+What is a Harmful Algal Bloom (HAB) .
+2

-What causes HABs
+What causes HABs 2

-Physical and chemical factors
+Physical and chemical factors 2

-Biological factors
+Biological factors 2

 Human factors 3

-How do HABs affect California ecosystems?3
+How do HABs affect California ecosystems?
+3

-What are the prevalent HAB species in California?4
+What are the prevalent HAB species in California? .
+4

-A Timeline of California HABs 5

 Where do HABs occur on the West Coast?
-8
+6

 How are HABs detected and managed for human health?
+6

+Identification of HAB species 7

+What solutions are there to HABs?
+7

+How can you help?
 8

-Identification of HAB species

-What solutions are there to HABs?9

-How can you help?10

-Resources
+Resources 8

-References
+References 9

 Cover Photographs

 Clockwise from top:

 Aerial photo of Lingulodinium bloom in southern California Red Tide near Fort Bragg, CA, October 2011.
-B. Johnson

-Pseudo-nitzschia spp.
+B. Johnson Pseudo-nitzschia spp.